-□ The digital transformation in the financial sector promises opportunities such as lower costs for financial services due to process innovation and more competition as well as new financial products.

-□ Introducing regulatory sandboxes and facilitating the exchange of financial data between big techs, fintechs and banks can foster innovation without creating new systemic risks.
+- ☑ The digital transformation in the financial sector promises opportunities such as lower costs for financial services due to process innovation and more competition as well as new financial products. - ☑ Introducing regulatory sandboxes and facilitating the exchange of financial data between big techs, fintechs and banks can foster innovation without creating new systemic risks. - → The digital euro promises improvements in the European payment market and protection against geopolitical risks.